Mathematician, theoretical physicist and software professional (15 years experience). Curious about everything and keen to share knowledge.

-UK politics is reaching a point where the Independence movement must have a plan for the increasingly likely contingency that the Westminster government will move to abolish the Scottish Parliament rather than allow a second Independence Referendum.
-This is will be either a last resort, the result of exasperation or of satanically cold political calculation
+UK politics is reaching a point where the Independence movement must have a plan for the increasingly likely contingency that the Westminster government will move to abolish the Scottish Parliament rather than allow a second independence referendum.
+This is will be either a last resort, the result of exasperation or a satanically cold political calculation

 Generals always fight the previous war.
 Unionists are dusting off the vintage lies they believe won them the 2014 Independence Referendum.
-At the same time they are trying it blame every economic blip (failed Tory Chancellor Nigel Lawson’s favourite term) not on Brexit but on the threat of a second independence referendum.
+At the same time, they are trying to blame every economic blip (failed Tory Chancellor Nigel Lawson’s favourite term) not on Brexit but on the threat of a second independence referendum.

-Labour is again spearheading the campaign against Independence as in 2014, acting as the Tories’ useful idiots and will finally destroy themselves.
+Labour is again spearheading the campaign against Independence as in 2014, acting as the Tories’ useful idiots.
+They will finally destroy themselves.

-According to the wisdom of Khan, supporting Independence, as happened in Ireland, India, Pakistan and other places is to stand shoulder to shoulder with UKIP, EDL, the Orange Order and other opponents of independence.
-Khan’s statement will, circulate among those unionists who think they are not racist and some will accept Labour lies and reject hard evidence they are lies, like the Christian fundamentalists who, given quotes from the bible with contradictory parallel quotes next to them denied the contradictions in front of their eyes.
+According to the wisdom of Khan, supporting independence, as happened in Ireland, India, Pakistan and other places, is to stand shoulder to shoulder with UKIP, EDL, the Orange Order and other opponents of independence.
+Khan’s statement will circulate among those unionists who think they are not racist and some will accept Labour lies and reject hard evidence that are lies, like the Christian fundamentalists who, given quotes from the bible with contradictory parallel quotes next to them, denied the contradictions in front of their eyes.

-No wonder with allies like these the Tories fear defeat.
+It's no wonder that with allies like these, the Tories fear defeat.
 There is no longer a need to lead Labour into destroying themselves, they are enthusiastically eating themselves alive.

 The Tory Government are flatulent with fear.
-If they are to be believed the Cabinet spend most of their time discussing the possible breakup of the United Kingdom and the need for “Engagement” with the devolved administrations, by which they mean telling the Scots, or, as they think of them “Jocks” what to think.
+If they are to be believed, the Cabinet spent most of their time discussing the possible breakup of the United Kingdom and the need for “engagement” with the devolved administrations, by which they mean telling the Scots, or as they think of them, “Jocks”, what to think.

 There Are NO Real Barriers to Abolishing the Scottish Parliament

-If Scotland accepts this they will be Westminster’s submissive partner in enacting their 50 Shades of Red White and Blue fantasies.
-If this provokes Scotland into declaring UDI, the only remaining option, Westminster can barter recognition for resources and, most importantly, the SNP, not Theresa May, will get the blame.
+If Scotland accepts this, they will be Westminster’s submissive partner in enacting their 50 Shades of red, white and blue fantasies.
+If this provokes Scotland into declaring UDI, the only remaining option is for Westminster to barter recognition for resources and, most importantly, the SNP, not Theresa May, will get the blame.
 A win-win situation for Westminster and Theresa May.